 The second Mission is moved to Carmel Valley

-It became clear that the two men couldn’t get along and before the end of 1771, Fr.
-Serra decided to relocate Mission San Carlos Borroméo across the peninsula in the Carmel Valley.
-The relocated mission also became known as Carmel Mission and served as Fr.
-Serra’s headquarters during his presidency in Alta California.
+It became clear that the two men couldn’t get along and before the end of 1771, Father Serra decided to relocate Mission San Carlos Borroméo across the peninsula in the Carmel Valley.
+The relocated mission also became known as Carmel Mission and served as Father Serra’s headquarters during his Presidency in Alta California.

 Re-supply of Alta California proves difficult